-The South Caucasus: Azerbaijan and Armenia
+The South Caucasus

 Azerbaijan is, like Iran, mostly Shia Muslim-inhabited.
 However, Azerbaijan is ethnically Turkic and its leadership is secular.
-Iran and Azerbaijan also have territorial differences over boundaries in the Caspian Sea.
-Iran asserts that Azeri nationalism might stoke separatism among Iran's large Azeri Turkic population, which has sometimes been restive.
+Iran and Azerbaijan also have territorial differences over boundaries in the Caspian Sea, and Iran asserts that Azeri nationalism might stoke separatism among Iran's large Azeri Turkic population, which has sometimes been restive.
 Iran has generally tilted toward Armenia, which is Christian, in Armenia's conflict with Azerbaijan over the Nagorno-Karabakh enclave.
-The relationship is expanding among Iran, Armenia, and Georgia now that Iran is not under international economic sanctions.
-On December 21, 2016, President Rouhani visited Armenia to discuss a Persian Gulf-Black Sea transit and transport corridor.
-138

-For more than two decades, Azerbaijan has engaged in strategic cooperation with the United States against Iran (and Russia), including Azerbaijan's deployments of troops to and facilitation of supply routes to Afghanistan, 139 and counterterrorism cooperation.
+For more than two decades, Azerbaijan has engaged in strategic cooperation with the United States against Iran (and Russia), including Azerbaijan's deployments of troops to and facilitation of supply routes to Afghanistan, 131 and counterterrorism cooperation.
 In the 1990s, the United States successfully backed construction of the Baku-Tblisi-Ceyhan oil pipeline, intended in part to provide non-Iranian and non-Russian export routes.
-On the other hand, the United States has accepted Azerbaijan's need to deal with Iran on some major regional energy projects.
-Several U.S. sanctions laws exempted from sanctions long-standing joint natural gas projects that involve some Iranian firms-particularly the Shah Deniz natural gas field and pipeline in the Caspian Sea.
+The United States has accepted Azerbaijan's need to deal with Iran on some major regional energy projects: several U.S. sanctions laws exempt from sanctions long-standing joint natural gas projects that involve some Iranian firms-particularly the Shah Deniz natural gas field and pipeline in the Caspian Sea.
 The project is run by a consortium in which Iran's Naftiran Intertrade Company (NICO) holds a passive 10% share.
-(Other major partners are BP, Azerbaijan's national energy firm SOCAR, and Russia's Lukoil.)140
+(Other partners are BP, Azerbaijan's national energy firm SOCAR, and Russia's Lukoil.
+132)